rbardini/jest-it-up/README.md

 ## Usage

-jest-it-up exposes a standalone CLI tool (see [options](#options)), but you most likelly want to use it in a post-test script.
+jest-it-up exposes a standalone CLI tool (see [options](#options)), but you most likely want to use it in a post-test script.

 Within `package.json`: